dmchale/disable-json-api/readme.txt

 == Changelog ==

+= 1.8 =
+* Tested up to WP v6.0
+* UI/UX updates to admin page, adding accordions to top level routes and a11y improvements for keyboards & screen readers.
+Props @skaudallas
+* Added `dra_error_message` filter so devs can customize the access error message

 = 1.7 =
 * Tested up to WP v5.8
 * Replace use of filemtime() with plugin version number for static file enqueues.
 Props @tangrufus for bringing this up!